Ad Astra Newsletter, issue #1 2023 (published on May 22, 2023)

 Our guest today is a biologist, eco-activist and LaGuardia professor Dr. Sarah Durand.
 In this one-hour long interview Dr. Durand speaks about her undergraduate years, her passion for biology and theatre, and her path as a scientist.
 She describes her role in establishing the Environmental Science program at the Natural Sciences department and her work at Newtown creek.
 A part of the conversation touches on the importance of education; Dr. Durand shares some thoughts on the advantages and disadvantages of online learning.
 At the end of the interview Sarah answers several personal questions inspired by Marcel Proust.

-Ad Astra Newsletter, issue #3 2020 (published on Dec 07, 2020)
+Ad Astra Newsletter: Issue #3 2020 (published on Dec 07, 2020)

 Cover Photo